alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Tier 3

-Tier 3 environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects.
+Tier 3 environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects (which would be Tier 4).

 This also includes pseudonymised or synthetic information generated from personal data, where we have only weak confidence in the quality of pseudonymisation.